Peter Brock: Standing in community

-As the lead driver for the Holden Dealer Team in a succession of both 6 and 8 cylinder Holden Toranas and later, V8 Commodores Brock became a household name that transcended motor racing as he emerged to be one of the best-known modern Australia and New Zealand racing drivers, spoken of with the same reverence as Formula One World Champions Jack Brabham, Alan Jones and Denny Hulme.
+As the lead driver for the Holden Dealer Team in a succession of both 6- and 8-cylinder Holden Toranas and, later, V8 Commodores, Brock became a household name that transcended motor racing as he emerged to be one of the best-known modern Australia and New Zealand racing drivers, spoken of with the same reverence as Formula One World Champions Jack Brabham, Alan Jones and Denny Hulme.

 In 1986, Brock was crowned King of Moomba by the Melbourne-based festival committee.

 His public standing was dented by controversy over his promotion of the "Energy Polariser" and domestic violence allegations levelled by an ex-wife, with calls to keep him out of the Australian Motor Sport Hall of Fame.

 Personal life

 Relationships

 Brock married Heather Russell in 1967.
 The marriage ended in divorce two years later.

 Several years later, Brock met 1973 Miss Australia pageant winner and Channel Seven weather presenter Michelle Downes.
 They married in April 1974 and divorced after only one year.
 In 2006, Downes said Brock assaulted her on a number of occasions, and forced her to have an abortion.

 Brock next entered into a relationship with Beverly "Bev" McIntosh, the wife of a member of his motor racing team.
-After two failed marriages Brock was hesitant to marry McIntosh and although the couple never married, Peter always called Bev his "wife", and she changed her surname to Brock by deed poll.
-They had two children together, Robert and Alexandra.
+After two failed marriages, Brock was hesitant to marry McIntosh; and, although the couple never married, Peter always called Bev his "wife", and she changed her surname to Brock by deed poll.
+They had two children together.
 Her oldest, James, is Bev's son from a previous marriage.
 Bev wrote Peter's biography herself in 2004 after finding most potential authors had incorrect preconceived notions about him.
 She also expressed a desire to show his human side, to encourage others that they, too, can achieve their goals.
 "Even Allan Moffat said it's okay for him—it's us mortals that have the problem," she said.
 Bev described Brock as an imperfect but never violent man.

 Brock split with Bev in May 2005 after 28 years together.
-Alexandra gave birth to their grandson Oliver on 28 June 2006, two months before Brock's death.
+Their daughter gave birth to their grandson in 2006, two months before Brock's death.
 According to Bev, Brock was not an entirely faithful partner.
 She has described in a book her eventual tiring in the early 1990s of his relationships with "one too many secretaries".

 After splitting with Bev, Peter began a relationship with Julie Bamford, whom he had met through his former partner Bev some 20 years previously.
 Subsequently, Bamford's estranged husband Ron McCurdy, who had once been a close friend of Brock's, assaulted Brock during a chance meeting outside the Peter Brock Foundation's office.